 See also these related lessons:

-Inverted questions with il/elle/on are a bit trickier: Forming inverted questions in Le Présent with il, elle, on
+Inverted questions with il/elle/on are a bit trickier: Inverted questions in the present tense (Le Présent) in French - il/elle/on forms

 Want to make sure your French sounds confident?